needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 * Flickering or incorrect colors, especially on DX12, Vulkan and Metal backends
 * Flickering/stretching polygons, especially on DX12, Vulkan and Metal backends

+**IMPORTANT:** Unity 2020.1 and SRP 8.0.0 added official Hybrid Renderer V1 support for Universal Render Pipeline (URP).
+If you are using Hybrid Renderer V1 with URP with an older Unity version, you might see similar graphics issues as described above.

 <a name="v2"></a>

 ## Hybrid Renderer V2

 Hybrid Renderer V2 is the new improved hybrid rendering technology introduced in Unity 2020.1.
 This technology provides both better performance and an improved feature set.
+It is in active development.

-We have a new GPU-persistent data model with delta update to GPU memory directly from Burst C# jobs.
+Hybrid Renderer V2 has a new GPU-persistent data model with delta update to GPU memory directly from Burst C# jobs.
 The main thread bottleneck of Hybrid Renderer V1 is gone, and render thread performance is also improved.
 The new data model allows us to feed the shader built-in data from C#, allowing us to implement missing HDRP and URP features.

 Hybrid Renderer V2 is compatible with following shader types: ShaderGraph, HDRP/Lit, HDRP/Unlit, URP/Lit, URP/Unlit.
-We are adding support for more shader types in future releases.
+We will add support for more shader types in future releases.

 **New features in 2020.1 + hybrid.renderer 0.3.6:**
 * Official URP support (minimal feature set)